-All month we have been stressing the importance of knowing where you are, tracking your outcomes and measuring your efforts for you know exactly how your fundraising is going and so you can stay on track to reaching your monthly and yearly fundraising goals.
+It’s important to know where you are, track your outcomes, and measure your efforts so you know through fundraising evaluation exactly how things are going and so you can stay on track to reaching your monthly and yearly fundraising goals.

 Here are some of our very best tips and resources for evaluating your fundraising efforts and tracking your success.

 Use your evaluation and numbers to figure out where to spend your time.

 For example, we have a client who wants to grow their major donor program.
 Looking at their fundraising last year, 49% of their income came from special events.
 So my challenge to the Executive Director is to spend 25-50% of her time doing something related to major donors.

 In every task that she’s doing, she should ask herself, “Is this helping me with major donors?”

 Her staff is going to help by holding her accountable and help her delegate other small tasks that are not related to major donor efforts.
 If you want to grow an area of your fundraising, that’s where you need to be spending your time.

 Whether it’s a small event, a big direct mail campaign, or something else, take the time after the event to evaluate every aspect.
 Know whether or not something was a good use of your time.
 Don’t guess.